Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 ### Prerequisites
 - Snowflake Enterprise Edition Account
 - Access to connect to Snowflake via web browser & SnowSQL
+- Access to github CLI, and basic knowledge about its use
 - Beginner level knowledge of Python
 - Working knowledge of SQL in Snowflake
 - Working knowledge of Snowflake's Web UI